7

 xrandr --addmode VGA1 1368x768_60.00

-1. Finally, he completed the command to change the permission of the image (transfer of the display to the new mode "1368x768_60.00"):
+1. Finally, I ran the command to change the image resolution (switching the display to the new mode "1368x768_60.00"):

 sudo xrandr --output VGA1 --mode 1368x768_60.00